By Gary A.

 Cut and polished, 1 carat of cubic zirconia will cost you around $20 – less than 1% of the cost of a 1 carat diamond.

-We encountered a lot of cubic zirconia in our review of Amazon engagement rings.
-It’s also commonly used in fashion jewelry sold by stores like Zales and Pandora, since it’s easily affordable and effective at loosely mimicking the appearance of a move valuable stone.
+It’s also commonly used in fashion jewelry sold by cheaper jewelry stores, since it’s easily affordable and effective at loosely mimicking the appearance of a move valuable stone.

 It is mass-produced to meet the demand for a cheap, readily-available material for fashion jewelry.